Period leaking: Why it happens & how to deal

 When it comes to leakage, you are not alone!

 Google “periods” and you will immediately find a long list of embarrassed women mortified on their first day at a new job, or shamed when standing up from the table at an important date.
-Oh that… That’s just…my period.
+Oh that… That’s just…my menstruation.

 How have these brave women endured the embarrassing aftermath of leaks?